 - Ensuring that icy walkways and paths are properly shoveled and salted and warning visitors of these icy areas with a prominently placed sign.

-In other words, if you fell and got hurt because of a condition on a Bronx property that, when you think about it, the landlord really should have fixed or at least warned you about, then New York law likely entitles you to receive significant financial compensation.
-Jacoby & Meyers, LLP can help.
+In other words, if you fell and got hurt because of a condition on a Bronx property that, when you think about it, the landlord or property owner really should have fixed or at least warned you about, then New York law likely entitles you to receive significant financial compensation.
+The Bronx slip and fall accident lawyers at Jacoby & Meyers, LLP are here to help.

 Following these tips can help you protect your legal rights after sustaining an injury at a residential, commercial, or public property in the Bronx:

-- Report your injury to the property owner, but do not demand compensation (your lawyer will do this) and do not accept any offer by the property owner to pay you or to “make things right.”
-Make your report in writing, either on a form provided by the property owner, or in a simple letter describing what happened.
+- File a report.
+Report your injury to the property owner, but do not demand compensation (your lawyer will do this) and do not accept any offer by the property owner to pay you or to “make things right.”
+Make your report in writing, either on a form provided by the property owner or in a simple letter describing what happened.
 Keep a duplicate copy for yourself.

-- Stay off of social media to avoid jeopardizing your legal rights.
-Defense attorneys and insurance companies monitor social media feeds to try to find information that can make it seem like you did not get injured, or that you are not as injured as you claim.
+- Avoid social media.
+Stay off social media to avoid jeopardizing your legal rights.
+Defense attorneys and insurance companies monitor social media feed to try to find information that can make it seem like you did not get injured, or that you are not as injured as you claim.

-Rights to Damages for a Bronx Slip and Fall Injury
+Recovering Damages after a Bronx Slip and Fall Accident

 Every case has its own unique aspects, but generally speaking, a Bronx slip and fall injury victim can take legal action to recover compensation for:

-- Lost wages due to being too injured for work or having to miss work to attend medical appointments related to slip and fall injuries.
+- Lost wages.
+Slip and fall injuries can result in victims being too injured for work or having to miss work to attend medical appointments related to slip and fall injuries.

-- Physical pain, emotional suffering, and other harm to the quality of life caused by a slip and fall injury.
+- Pain and suffering.
+Physical pain, emotional suffering, and other harm to the quality of life can be caused by a slip and fall injury.